joemasilotti/masilotti.com/_posts/2023-08-14-turbo-native-app-store-tips.md

 The [guidelines](https://developer.apple.com/support/offering-account-deletion-in-your-app/) include making the account deletion option easy to find in your app and offering to delete the entire account record, along with associated personal data.

-For Turbo Native apps, I treat this interaction the same as when someone signs out.
+For Hotwire Native apps, I treat this interaction the same as when someone signs out.
 But instead of sending `DELETE` to `/sessions`, it goes to `/users`.
 The actual account deletion all occurs on the server side.

 ## [3.1.3(b) Multiplatform Services](https://developer.apple.com/app-store/review/guidelines/#3.1.3b)